olendorf/beginning_r/_units/console.md

 This method of building up scripts via the command line is very common.
 The technique of clearing your environment is also very important.
-It is actually pretty easy to create a script that *works* because you have a variable in your environment that the script needs.
+It is actually pretty easy to create a script that *"works"* because you have a variable in your environment that the script needs, then fails when that variable is no longer accidentally available.
 By clearing the environment you can detect these problems and correct them.